 Term Definition Approved learning frameworks The NQS is linked to national learning frameworks that recognise children learn from birth.
 Education and care services are required to base their educational program on an approved learning framework: Victorian Early Years Learning and Development Framework Belonging, Being and Becoming: the Early Years Learning Framework for Australia My Time, Our Place: Framework for School Age Care in Australia.
 Approved provider A person or corporate entity that holds a provider approval and is able to apply for a service approval under the National Law.
 Australian Children's Education & Care Quality Authority (ACECQA) ACECQA is the independent national authority responsible for: overseeing the implementation of the NQF working with the state and territory regulatory authorities to implement and administer the NQF.
-Children's Services legislation A term used in this document to describe the: Children's Services Act 1996, and Children's Services Regulations 2009.
+Children's Services A term used in this document to describe the: legislation Children's Services Act 1996, and Children's Services Regulations 2009.
+Child Safe Standards The Child Safe Standards require organisations involving children to have policies, procedures and practices to keep them safe.
+They are designed to ensure that organisations that work with children take steps to create a culture of child safety and protect children from all forms of abuse.
+From 1 January 2023, the Regulatory Authority oversees compliance with the Child Safe Standards in ECEC services as the integrated sector regulator under the Child Wellbeing and Safety Act 2005 .
 Secretary of the Department of Education and Training (the Department) Victoria's Regulatory Authority responsible for the approval and regulation of ECEC services operating in Victoria.
 ECEC services A term used in this document that refers to services in Victoria who provide approved education and care to children.
-National Law Education and Care Services National Law Act 2010 National Quality Framework (NQF) The NQF includes the: Education and Care Services National Law Act 2010 Education and Care Services National Regulations 2011 National Quality Standard Approved learning frameworks.
+National Law Education and Care Services National Law Act 2010 National Quality The NQF includes the: Framework (NQF) Education and Care Services National Law Act 2010 Education and Care Services National Regulations 2011 National Quality Standard Approved learning frameworks.

-Term Definition

 National Quality Standard (NQS) The NQS is part of the NQF and is the benchmark for quality education and care against which services are rated.
 The NQS consists of seven quality areas.
-Each quality area contains standards and elements against which education and care services are assessed and rated.
-The quality areas are:

-Educational program and practice
+Each quality area contains standards and elements against which ECEC services are assessed and rated.
+The quality areas are: • Educational program and practice

-Children's health and safety

-Physical environment

-Staffing arrangements

-Relationships with children

-Collaborative partnership with families and communities

-Leadership and service management

-Visit www.acecqa.gov.au for full details of each of the quality areas and their applicable standards and elements.

-National Regulations Education and Care Services National Regulations 2011

-Regulatory Authority In Victoria, the Regulatory Authority for Early Childhood Education and Care (ECEC) Services is the Secretary of the Department of Education and Training (the Department).
+Children's health and safety Physical environment Staffing arrangements Relationships with children Collaborative partnership with families and communities Leadership and service management Visit www.acecqa.gov.au for full details of each of the quality areas and their applicable standards and elements.
+National Regulations Education and Care Services National Regulations 2011 Regulatory Authority In Victoria, the Regulatory Authority for Early Childhood Education and Care (ECEC) Services, including of Child Safe Standards within those services, is the Secretary of the Department of Education (the department).